January 29, 2024

 “What qualifications does your connected car API platform have for issuing and managing commands with electric and connected vehicles?”

-If you’re a utility or DERMS provider evaluating a car API platform for your EV program, download our vendor assessment checklist to see how Smartcar stacks up.
+If you’re a utility evaluating Smartcar as a vendor for your DERMS and VPP partners, download this guide see how Smartcar stacks up.

 Get the vendor assessment checklist for utilities and energy retailers ⚡️